fooof-tools/fooof/doc/faq.rst

 wary of interpreting activity at this frequency, as it is most likely reflects aperiodic activity.

-However, we cannot prove a negative, and the absence of a detected peak does therefore imply that there must be no periodic activity at that frequency band.
+However, we cannot prove a negative, and so the absence of a detected peak does not imply that there is definitively no periodic activity at that particular frequency.
 There could be very low power periodic activity, and/or periodic activity that is variable through time (bursty) such as to not display a prominent peak across the analyzed time sample.